-The City shall consider divesting in custodial banks or third party banks that does not align its sustainable and responsible investing policy.
-Such decision should be made in the best interest and that is suitable for the City.
+The City shall consider divesting in custodial banks or third-party banks that do not align with the sustainable and responsible investing requirements of this policy.
+Such decisions should be made in the best interest to the City.

 FAIR VALUE MEASUREMENT AND APPLICATION